Tars4815/riccio3di/README.md

 * [Xampp / Apache server](https://www.apachefriends.org/index.html)
 * [Github to clone project](https://git-scm.com/downloads)

+Once you cloned this repository, make sure that it is located inside the *xampp/htdocs* directory.
+The web app will then be accessible by connecting to the url *localhost/riccio3di/*.

+In order to enable the db connection for annotations loading, install PostgreSQL and create a new database containing a table for artworks information.
+For the Ricci Oddi case study, PostgreSQL 16.1 version has been used.
+Then, fix the connection credentials in index.php according to your case.

 ## **License**

 For continuity sake, this project carries the same license as the original Potree project.
 More information can be found in the [LICENSE](https://github.com/Tars4815/riccio3di/blob/main/LICENCE) file.